HL7/bulk-data/input/pagecontent/submit.md

    c. **File Retrieval Client**: Retrieves files listed in manifests from the Data Provider.

    d. **File Processor**: Processes submitted files with operations such as validation, quality metric calculation, and/or merging into an existing data set.

+### Privacy and Security Considerations

+All exchanges described herein between a Data Consumer and a Data Provider SHALL be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS.
+Use of mutual TLS is OPTIONAL.

+The Data Consumer SHOULD implement OAuth 2.0 access management in accordance with the [SMART Backend Services Authorization Profile](https://www.hl7.org/fhir/smart-app-launch/backend-services.html).
+When SMART Backend Services Authorization is used, the Data Provider SHALL use a token with a scope of `system/bulk-submit` when kicking off the `$bulk-submit` operation, kicking off the `$bulk-submit-status` operation, making a polling request to the endpoint provided from the kickoff, or retrieving files from status manifests returned by the operation.

 ### Bulk Submit Operation